APCSLowell/LettersOfRec/README.md

 ![Sample Letter of Recommendation](SampleLetterOfRec.jpg)

 **Special note for EOP recommendations:** An EOP student is one who has the potential to perform satisfactorily in UC/CSU but who has not been able to realize this potential because of economic or educational background.
 The program provides admission, academic, and financial assistance to eligible undergraduate students.
 If you need an EOP recommendation, please consider sharing what challenges you are facing and if mentorship, academic programs, financial assistance, counseling/advising, or other campus support services would be helpful.

+In return, you should *at minimum* tell me (in-person preferred over email) the results of your application/scholarship.
+It is unbeleivable how many letters I have written for students with no follow up.